AdienDendra/architect-web/content.en/projects/bot-fishing.md

 - `axios.post`: Sends a JSON payload to the Python Flask backend.
 Instead of sending the full image file, it only sends the command text and the file path (`image_path`).

 - `sock.sendMessage`: Waits for the Python backend to return its response (`response.data.reply`), then sends the species analysis text back to the user on WhatsApp.
+If the instruction is triggered inside a group, the bot automatically sends a text reply (`sock.sendMessage`) to that group’s JID so the response can be read by all members in real time.

 6. **Weather Processing Path (/cek)**